mainstreamer/flags-svelt/README.md

+# Run locally

+1. Install deps
+`npm install`
+2. Run local server port 8080 (need to be able to run on any port) `npm run dev`
+3. Change src/Constants.svelte - point baseUrl to `localhost` (or wherever api is running)

+### I THINK ITS ALL GARBAGE AND NEEDS TO BE DELETED

 # This repo is no longer maintained.
 Consider using `npm init vite` and selecting the `svelte` option or — if you want a full-fledged app framework — use [SvelteKit](https://kit.svelte.dev), the official application framework for Svelte.

 ---